-A shipping container requiring delivery to a destination not directly served by metro-freight is loaded onto a wheeled chassis and moved to its final destination by battery power.
-The speed limited to a fast walk, but the distances are very short, so speed is not important.
+A shipping container requiring delivery to a destination not directly served by metro-freight is loaded onto a wheeled chassis and moved to its final destination under battery power.
+The speed limited to a fast walk, but the distances are very short, so speed is unimportant.

 Urgent FreightThe normal metro trains could haul a freight car at the back of the train where bicycles and pushcarts could be carried.
 These could be loaded and unloaded quickly enough not to interfere with the regular operation of the train, thereby providing a solution for small freight requiring immediate carriage.